-The legendary monk Dom Pierre Pérignon (1638-1715) of the Benedictine order (with the same dates of birth as King Louis XIV) joined the Abbaye Saint Pierre d'Hautvillers in 1668 in the function of cellerar.
-This abbey was located in the Département Marne, the core area of Champagne, in the middle of vineyards on a hill near Paris.
-Due to its central location, the abbey and the vineyards around it were repeatedly the victims of devastation and destruction by armies marching through.
-Two decades before Pérignon's entry, the Thirty Years' War had come to an end, bringing about a decline in viticulture not only in France but throughout Europe, from which many areas have still not recovered.
-But it was precisely at this time that the great upsurge of Champagne as a very special wine-growing region began.
-The area of Aÿ, still the most famous wine town in the region today, was already at that time considered the abbreviation for excellent wines and was used as a synonym for high quality for the whole region
+The legendary monk Dom Pierre Pérignon (1638-1715) of the Order of the Benedictines (incidentally the same life dates as King Louis XIV) entered the Abbaye Saint Pierre d'Hautvillers in 1668 in the function of cellerar (economic officer).
+This abbey was located in the département of Marne, the heartland of Champagne, in the midst of vineyards on a hill near Paris.
+Due to its central location, the monastery and the surrounding vineyards were repeatedly the victims of devastation and destruction by marching armies.
+Two decades before Pérignon's entry, the Thirty Years' War had ended, bringing a decline in viticulture throughout Europe from which many areas have not recovered to this day.
+But it was at this time that Champagne began its great revival as a very special wine-growing region.
+The area of Aÿ, even today the most famous wine town in the region, was already then considered a byword for excellent wines and was synonymous with high quality for the whole region.

 Serious sources on the internet are rare - and Wine lexicon from wein.plus is one such source.
 When researching for my articles, I regularly consult the wein.plus encyclopaedia.
 There I get reliable and detailed information.Thomas Götz